-The direction and goals outlined in the Plan are entrenched in law and recognized by the provincial government as a statement of Saskatoon's long-term vision.
+The direction and goals outlined in the Plan are entrenched in law and recognized by the Province of Saskatchewan as a statement of Saskatoon's long-term vision.
 Think of it as a roadmap that guides all land use and development decisions in Saskatoon.

-A2 LEGISLATIVE CONTEXT
+2 LEGISLATIVE CONTEXT